-- The South West Subregion's population is forecast to increase by more than 464,000 people by 2036.
+- The South West Subregion's population is forecast to increase by more than 414,000 people by 2036.
 This represents the highest growth rate of all of Sydney's subregions. - The Government has set a target of 105,000 new jobs in the South West subregion over the period 2006 to 2036.
 However, we note that the population and job projections that have been set would translate to a fall in the level of job provision in the Region (i.e. a fall in the proportion of jobs to the working population), and as such the job targets should be revised upwards. - The South West Subregion has a significantly higher proportion of labourers, machinery operators and drivers, and technicians and trade workers compared to the Sydney average.
-Jobs that would be created by the development of the intermodal terminal at Moorebank would largely fall within these occupation categories, and would therefore match the employment profile of the local population. - As at 2006 approximately 40% (67,279) of Liverpool LGA's population were employed.
-Of these working residents, 28% worked within Liverpool LGA. - As at 2006, 42% of South West Subregion residents were employed.
-Campbelltown and Liverpool LGAs were the major locations in which residents worked. - Apart from the North and South Subregions, the South West Subregion has the lowest provision of jobs, with just 0.72 jobs being available per person in the labour force.
+Jobs that would be created by the development of the intermodal terminal at Moorebank would largely fall within these occupation categories, and would therefore match the employment profile of the local population. - As at 2011 approximately 40% (74,578) of Liverpool LGA's population were employed.
+Of these working residents, 28% worked within Liverpool LGA. - As at 2011, 43% of South West Subregion residents were employed.
+Campbelltown and Liverpool LGAs were the major locations in which residents worked. - The South West Subregion has 0.72 jobs available per person in the labour force, ranking it 5th out of Sydney's subregions.
 The Government's priority is to increase the number of jobs closer to home, increasing the percentage of the population living within 30 minutes by public transport of a city or major centre in Metropolitan Sydney.
-Given the current low rates of employment provision, the South West subregion requires a significant increase in jobs to meet this objective.
+Given its lower rate and expected population growth, the South West subregion requires a significant increase in jobs to meet this objective.